KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 # After the band arrives

-* Be nice, connect with them personally.
-* Help them with what ever they ask.

 * **Ask them to set instrument controls to neutral**
     * Some instruments have equalizers on them, ask the owner to turn it off, or set it to "flat".
     * Some instruments have volume controls on them, ask the owner to set it to neutral, or middle.